Onboarding is your customers first experience with your bank and will set the tone for their interactions with your services.

 There are a few simple ways to improve your customer onboarding flow.
 Before diving into the details, it’s best to keep these essentials in mind:

-Make sure its a continuous process
+Make sure customer onboarding in banking is a continuous process

 Your existing customers won’t appreciate feeling forgotten and new questions can arise as they explore your wider service offering.
 Especially in banking.
 Providing ongoing support will help you build trust, encourage loyalty, and create opportunities for making customers aware of additional products or services.

-Offer multi-channel support
+Offer multi-channel support for every preference

 Just because chatbots have improved, doesn’t mean you should force all of your customers to use them.
 Leave space for customers who get frustrated or aren’t as tech savvy by offering live support and an easy to find phone number.